sujith-manavalan/stacked-bar-plot-shiny/README.md

 Example dataset will be automatically loaded when you start the app, tweak the plot accoriding to your preference

-please not current version works with 2 categorical variable and 1 numerical variable
+please note current version works with 2 categorical variable and 1 numerical variable

 ## User Interface